Video Audition Information

 • If a student wishes to be considered for Voice and also Acting and/or Dance, they should prepare the audition materials listed for both Majors (see Acting and Dance specifications below).

 • Two contrasting 1-minute monologues that demonstrate acting range, characterization, and performance skills.
 We recommend contemporary, age appropriate monologues, and at least one of your selections should be comedic.
 Monologues may be taken from contemporary plays and/or monologue books.
 Solo material only; we will NOT be able to accept scene work as audition material.
-We will be looking to see that you’ve addressed the following questions with your monologue interpretation:

 • Character: Who am I?